 The Corrosion Triangle

 Corrosion is a result of three elements coming together; unprotected metal, oxygen and water.
-Removing the presence of one element, in this case oxygen, disrupts the equation and inhibits corrosion.
+A nitrogen inerted wet sprinkler system removes oxygen from the equation, disrupting the process and inhibiting corrosion.

 Leaving black steel pipes unprotected results in wall-thinning corrosion that can lead to perforations.
 Unprotected galvanized steel can lead to pitting – slowing your fire-prevention system down or causing a leak.